Kristinita/SashaSublime/README.md

 Only Build 3114 and higher.
 Older versions of Sublime Text are not supported.
 Please take the automatic upgrade Sublime Text, if you wanted use SashaSublime.

 Cause — [serious updating](https://forum.sublimetext.com/t/changing-scopes-in-build-3114/20088) [scopes](http://ru.stackoverflow.com/a/516668/199934) for syntaxes in new builds.
-After each new update Sublime Text color schemes developers [needs to many change](https://toster.ru/q/321006#answer_852035) color scheme files.
+After each new update Sublime Text, color schemes developers [needs to many changes](https://toster.ru/q/321006#answer_852035) color scheme files.

 Example, how to view JavaScript code: